What Are Phishing Scams?

 Err on the side of caution if you have any inkling that an email may be part of a phishing scam.
 If you’re concerned about deleting a message that may be important to your account, contact the company directly by phone or a verified email address you’ve used in the past to report the message and find out if you need to do anything in regard to your account.

-You can also use anti-malware software that helps weed out phishing scams when they try to enter your email account.
+Start by using anti-malware software that helps weed out phishing scams when they try to enter your email account.
+Choose software that also scans email attachments.

 Compare the best internet security products